Since its inception, the Bernard van Leer Foundation has worked in more than 50 countries and invested over half a billion dollars toward our mission:

 Global knowledge, local solutions

 To help answer this question, the Foundation focuses on developing and sharing global knowledge and solutions for young children.
 This work is underpinned by our engagement in a set of core countries that together reflect global diversity in economic, geographic and cultural terms.
-Currently, these include Brazil, India, Israel, Netherlands, Turkey and Peru.
-We are also reviewing our presence in sub-Saharan Africa with the intention of working in at least one country in that region in the coming years.
+Currently, these include Brazil, India, Israel, Ivory Coast, Netherlands, Turkey and Peru.

-In 2016, we will also launch a new global programme characterized by a limited set of time bound partnerships that allow us to tap into centres of excellence around the world and to spread what we are learning to help serve young children in countries where we do not plan to have a long-term presence.
+In 2016, we are also launching a new global programme characterized by a limited set of time bound partnerships that allow us to tap into centres of excellence around the world and to spread what we are learning to help serve young children in countries where we do not plan to have a long-term presence.

 Investing in solutions for healthy child development